Close Button

 Can I have breast enhancement surgery following pregnancy?

 We advise waiting at least six months after giving birth or finishing breastfeeding until you opt for breast enhancement surgery.
 This is due to the ways in which pregnancy can change the body, with many women experiencing an increase in breast size during pregnancy, resulting in the possibility of breasts sagging when they return to pre-pregnancy size.
+The main reason for waiting is to let the breasts settle but most importantly, to ensure that you have stopped producing milk.

 Results of breast enhancement surgery